2018 Chevrolet Corvette Stingray Convertible

 Standard and Optional Features

-The Corvette Stingray Convertible comes standard with dual-zone automatic climate control, leather upholstery, power-adjustable seats, a nine-speaker Bose AM/FM/SiriusXM stereo with USB and AUX inputs and an SD card slot, MyLink infotainment with eight-inch touchscreen, Bluetooth connectivity and audio streaming, a rearview camera, HID headlights, LED running lights, a proximity key, push-button start, cruise control and silver-painted aluminum wheels measuring 18 inches in front and 19 inches in back.
+The 1LT comes standard with dual-zone automatic climate control, leather upholstery, power-adjustable seats, a nine-speaker Bose AM/FM/SiriusXM stereo with USB and AUX inputs and an SD card slot, MyLink infotainment with eight-inch touchscreen, Bluetooth connectivity and audio streaming, a rearview camera, Xenon headlights, LED running lights, a proximity key, push-button start, cruise control and silver-painted aluminum wheels measuring 18 inches in front and 19 inches in back.

 Options include Competition Sport bucket seats, a dual-mode exhaust system and a Sueded Microfiber-Wrapped Upper Interior Trim package that swathes much of the cabin in sueded microfiber.

-The Z51 Performance package brings dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
+The Z51 Performance package nets dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
 Also part of the package are upsized brakes and 19-by-8.5-inch front and 20-by-10-inch rear wheels and tires, compared with 18-by-8.5- and 19-by-10-inch as standard.
 It can be optioned with Magnetic Ride Control.